ttscoff/doing/README.md

 ### Support

 As a free project, `doing` isn't heavily supported, but you can get support from myself and other users on GitHub.
-If you run into a replicatable bug in your environment, please [post an issue](https://github.com/ttscoff/doing/issues) and include your platform, OS version, and the result of `ruby -v`, along with a copy/paste of the error message.
+If you run into a replicable bug in your environment, please [post an issue](https://github.com/ttscoff/doing/issues) and include your platform, OS version, and the result of `ruby -v`, along with a copy/paste of the error message.
 To get a more verbose error message, try running `GLI_DEBUG=true doing [...]` for a full trace.

 Please try not to email me directly about GitHub projects.